How to Discern Angels of Divine Protection: God’s Protection Part 1

-This is a bullet that came flying through our window and curtain, hitting the wall near our bedroom door.
-Two weeks ago, in Experiencing God’s Goodness In The Midst Of Tragedy, I began the first in a series of posts about some truths that have been highlighted to me in the midst of violence and tragedy.
-Last week, in I Will Sing Your Praise Before The “Gods”, I wrote more about the dangers and threats that we have confronted.
-I didn’t even mention the cars and buses being set on fire, or the time my wife was at gunpoint.
+This bullet came flying through our window and curtain, hitting the wall near our bedroom door.
+Two weeks ago, Experiencing God’s Goodness In The Midst Of Tragedy, was the first in a series about truths God has highlighted to me amid violence and tragedy.
+Last week, in I Will Sing Your Praise Before The “Gods,” I shared more about the dangers and threats we’ve confronted.
+I didn’t yet mention the cars and buses being set on fire, or when my wife was kidnapped.

-I have read testimonies of supernatural protection before, and had some experience with it myself.
-Some people may feel like talking about divine protection through faith is disparaging to the faith of Christian martyrs and the persecuted church.
-It seems offensive to talk about divine protection when we see Christians dying.
+I’ve read testimonies of supernatural protection and had some personal experience with it.
+Some people think talking about divine protection through faith disparages the faith of Christian martyrs and the persecuted church.
+They would accuse us of suggesting that suffering and martyred Christians lacked faith.

 Yet the bible talks about the faith of those who shut the mouths of lions and escaped the edge of the sword, as well as the faith of those who were killed by the sword.
 (Hebrews 11:32-39).
-I honor the faith of those who have suffered and even given their lives for the gospel.
-Yet I know that scripture also talks of divine protection in real physical situations, not just spiritual ones.
+I honor the faith of those who have suffered and given their lives for the gospel.
+But the Bible tells of saints who experienced divine protection in real physical situations, and also those who were killed for their faith.
 We can’t ignore that.
 King David was surrounded by real armies trying to kill him.
 So was Elisha.

-So I decided to do a few posts about my experiences with God’s protection, thoughts from scripture, and other outstanding testimonies of supernatural protection.
-In this first part, I’ll share thoughts about the fear of the Lord and angels.
-In the next part, I’ll share some personal experiences with danger being averted through prayer or acting on the Lord’s direction.
-Then we will talk about overcoming evil with the goodness of God.
-I will talk about attacks being averted by a sudden change of heart, by attackers falling on the ground and being delivered from demons, by believers be transported out of danger by angels, by miracles, and by a cloud of God’s glory covering the believer.
-Finally, we will cover protection from poison and from disease, with more testimonies.
+I decided to write a few posts about my experiences with God’s protection, relevant scriptures, and other outstanding testimonies of supernatural protection.
+In this first part, I’ll share about the fear of the Lord and discerning angels.
+In the next part, I’ll share some personal experiences with danger being averted through prayer or acting on God’s direction.
+Then we will talk about overcoming evil with God’s goodness.
+We’ll consider attacks averted by a sudden change of heart, by attackers falling on the ground and being delivered from demons, by believers being transported out of danger by angels, by miracles, and by a cloud of God’s glory covering the believer.
+Finally, we will cover protection from poison and disease, with more testimonies.

-The Fear Of The Lord And Heavenly Perspective
+The Fear Of The Lord Brings A Heavenly Perspective To Discern Angel Armies

-In last weeks post we talked about refusing to let false gods capture our attention through fear.
-Instead, our attention should be captured by the goodness of the Lord.
-This is called “the fear of the Lord”.
-The fear of the Lord seems to be a key in scripture to experiencing supernatural protection.
+In last week’s post, we talked about refusing to let false gods capture our attention through fear.
+Instead, our attention should be captured by the Lord’s goodness.
+This is called “the fear of the Lord.”
+The fear of the Lord is a Biblical key to experiencing supernatural protection.

 Psalm 34:7 (NRSV) The angel of the Lord encamps around those who fear him, and delivers them.

-When we refuse to let our attention be captured by false gods through fear, and instead keep our eyes on the goodness of God, our perspective changes.
-2 Kings chapter six tells the story of how the prophet Elisha was surrounded with armies who were after him.
-His servant was afraid.
-Elisha had a different perspective:
+When we refuse to let false gods capture our attention through fear, focusing on God’s goodness instead, our perspective changes.
+2 Kings chapter six tells how the prophet Elisha was surrounded by armies pursuing him.
+His servant was afraid, but Elisha had a different perspective:

 2 Kings 6:15-19 (NRSV) When an attendant of the man of God rose early in the morning and went out, an army with horses and chariots was all around the city.
 His servant said, “Alas, master!
 What shall we do?”
 He replied, “Do not be afraid, for there are more with us than there are with them.”
 Then Elisha prayed: “O Lord, please open his eyes that he may see.”
 So the Lord opened the eyes of the servant, and he saw; the mountain was full of horses and chariots of fire all around Elisha.
 When the Arameans came down against him, Elisha prayed to the Lord, and said, “Strike this people, please, with blindness.”
 So he struck them with blindness as Elisha had asked.
 Elisha said to them, “This is not the way, and this is not the city; follow me, and I will bring you to the man whom you seek.”
 And he led them to Samaria.

-Because Elisha feared the Lord and he fear of enemy armies didn’t capture his attention, he was able to see from God’s perspective and to see angelic activity.
-We should expect the same thing, because scripture promises that the angel of the Lord will encamp around those who fear him.
+Because Elisha feared the Lord, fear of enemy armies didn’t grip his attention and he was able to see angelic activity from God’s perspective.
+We can expect the same thing because scripture promises that the angel of the Lord will encamp around those who fear him.
 Even before Jesus was crucified, he could have asked and the Father would have sent more than 12 legions of angels to save him.
 Nobody took his life from him, but he laid it down for us!

 Matthew 26:53 (NRSV) Do you think that I cannot appeal to my Father, and he will at once send me more than twelve legions of angels?

-This is important, because when our eyes are opened to see from God’s perspective, we know how to partner with what God is doing.
-If Elisha hadn’t seen the angels but instead had been crippled in fear of the armies surrounding him, he would not have asked the Lord with confidence “Strike this people, please, with blindness”.
+We know how to partner with what God is doing when our eyes are opened to see from His perspective.
+If Elisha hadn’t seen the angels but instead had been crippled by fear of the surrounding armies, he wouldn’t have confidently asked the Lord, “Strike this people, please, with blindness.”

 Violent people prey on fear.
 They can smell it.
-But we read often in the Old Testament of the Lord causing Israel’s enemies to fear them.
-When we walk in the fear of the Lord, we stop smelling like fear, and the Lord will cause those who want to hurt us to be afraid of us.
+So can demons.
+But we often read in the Old Testament of God causing Israel’s enemies to fear them.
+When we walk in the fear of the Lord, we stop smelling like fear and the Lord causes those who would hurt us to fear us.

-When we see from God’s perspective, we know what to do.
+We know what to do when we see from God’s perspective.
 Sometimes the Lord may tell us to flee.
 Joseph was warned in a dream to flee to Egypt to escape the threat against Jesus’ life.
 (Matthew 2:13) Sometimes the Lord will cause our enemies to become paralyzed in fear of us, as he caused the Egyptians to fear the Israelites.
-(Exodus 23:27) Or he may cause us to slip through them, as Jesus simply slipped through a crowd of people who wanted to kill him.
-(Luke 4:28-30) He can also reveal that people intend to harm us, so that the danger can be averted through prayer.
+(Exodus 23:27) Or God may cause us to slip through them, as Jesus simply slipped through a crowd of people who wanted to kill him.
+(Luke 4:28-30) God may also reveal that people intend to harm us so that the danger can be averted through prayer.

 2 Thessalonians 3:2 (NIV) And pray that we may be delivered from wicked and evil people, for not everyone has faith.